aws/porting-assistant-dotnet-client/README.md

     ]
 }
 ```
+## How to use this code?
+* Clone the Git repository.
+* Load the solution `PortingAssistant.Client.sln` using Visual Studio or Rider.
+* Create "Run/Debug" Configuration for "PortingAssistant.Client" project
+* Provide command line arguments for solution path and output path.
+Then, just run it

 ## Other Packages
 [Codelyzer](https://github.com/aws/codelyzer-analysis): Porting Assistant uses Codelyzer to get package and APIs information for finding the compatibilities and replacements.